 Although early dementia may not compromise sociability, family members may report strange behavior accompanied by emotional lability.

 Patients become unable to learn and recall new information.
 Memory of remote events is reduced but not totally lost.
 Patients may require help with basic activities of daily living (eg, bathing, eating, dressing, toileting).

 Personality changes may progress.
-Patients may become irritable, anxious, self-centered, inflexible, or angry more easily, or they may become more passive, with a flat affect, depression, indecisiveness, lack of spontaneity, or general withdrawal from social situations.
+Patients may become irritable, anxious, self-centered, inflexible, or angry more easily.
+They may become more passive, with a flat affect; they may develop depression, become indecisive, lose spontaneity, or generally withdraw from social situations.
 Personality traits or habits may become more exaggerated (eg, concern with money becomes obsession with it).

 Behavior disorders Behavioral and Psychologic Symptoms of Dementia Disruptive actions are common among patients with dementia and are the primary reason for up to 50% of nursing home admissions.
 Disruptive actions include wandering, restlessness, yelling, throwing... read more may develop: Patients may wander or become suddenly and inappropriately agitated, hostile, uncooperative, or physically aggressive.

 By this stage, patients have lost all sense of time and place because they cannot effectively use normal environmental and social cues.
 Patients often get lost; they may be unable to find their own bedroom or bathroom.
 They remain ambulatory but are at risk of falls or accidents secondary to confusion.

 Altered sensation or perception may culminate in psychosis with hallucinations and paranoid and persecutory delusions.